CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY.GOALS.MARCH.2021

 My dear Nobel laureate and emeritus Professor Dr. James Peebles:

 In 2011 we unwittingly focused on a cold-start of the universe because there was very little temperature inherent within Planck’s four base units.
 We chose to ignore Planck Temperature.
 Built into the equations for the four base units, however, was an expansion and a rate of expansion through Planck Charge, the dimensionless constants, and Planck Time.
-In 1927 Lemaître started cold; in 1931 he went hot.
+In 1927 Georges Lemaître started his original theory cold.
+In 1931 he went hot.
 Also, given Lemaître’s primeval atom, most assume it all manifests as a point particle; we assume an infinitesimal sphere and the necessity of pi.
 We also assume there is a simple perfection of continuity, symmetry and harmony as defined by pi.

-Now, we had started our trek into this domain of inquiry within a high school geometry class by going inside a tetrahedron looking at the smaller tetrahedrons in the four corners and the octahedron in the middle.
+Now, we had started our trek into this domain of inquiry within a high school geometry class by going inside a tetrahedron (looking at the smaller tetrahedrons in the four corners and the octahedron in the middle).
 One of the students asked a Zeno-like question about the octahedron so we divided the edges in half, and discovered the smaller octahedrons in each of the six corners and the eight tetrahedrons, one in each face.
 We had a process!
 We continued.
 In just 45 steps going deeper within, we were down with the elementary particles (fascinating and fun), and in another 67 steps we were at his wall chatting with Max Planck.

 We went out by multiplying by 2; and, in 90 steps we were observing the current expansion and current time.
 That’s just 202 base-2 steps from the first moment until right Now.
 Along the way we met many wonderful characters — Euler, Kepler (sphere stacking and cubic-close packing of equal spheres), Fourier, Poincaré, Lemaître… and the list goes on.
 It has been a marvelous voyage… just so fascinating.